 ASHTANGA VINYASA YOGA

-VINYASA YOGA This style of of yoga that involves specific body movements and poses, which create flowing meditative movements with each inhale and exhale.
+VINYASA YOGA This type of yoga that involves specific body movements and poses, which create flowing meditative movements with each inhale and exhale.
 Each posture is linked to breathing and this practice deeply focuses on inhale and exhale.
 This style can be very fluid, and is often labeled Flow Yoga or Vinyasa Flow.
 Sequences may be creatively designed with no fixed sequence, and a different theme for each class.

 Ashtanga Vinyasa Yoga is a dynamic yoga style that was developed and popularized by K. Pattabhi A modern form of traditional yoga from India, Ashtanga refers to 8 limbs or branches. of which asana (physical postures) is merely one of the components.
 There are a series of 6 set sequences and mastering all of them requires intense dedication to make real progress in different stages.